GoogleChrome/web.dev/src/site/content/en/fast/browser-level-image-lazy-loading/index.md

    they are still deferred and load based on normal browser behavior.
 2. If your custom lazy-loader uses a shorter distance to determine when to load a particular image than the browser, then the behavior would conform to your custom settings.

-One of the important reasons to continue to use a third-party library along with `loading="lazy"` is to provide a polyfill for browsers that do not yet support the attribute.
+One reason to continue to use a third-party library along with `loading="lazy"` is to provide a polyfill for browsers that do not yet support the attribute, or to have more control over when lazy loading is triggered.

 ### How do I handle browsers that don't yet support lazy-loading?